ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events/dcache.md

 INST_RETIRED is 100
 ```

 These stores trigger 65 accesses into the L1 D-cache, counted by `L1D_CACHE`.

-Event `L1D_CACHE_REFILL` counts 11 refills in the L1 D-cache as these stores were not previously present in the cache, so the CPU allocates these cache lines for future access.
+Event `L1D_CACHE_REFILL` counts 11 refills in the L1 D-cache as these stores were not previously there in the cache, so the CPU allocates these cache lines for future access.

 ### L1 Data Cache Read Access